vengi-voxel/vengi/src/tools/voxedit/README.md

 # Needed improvements

 * Allow to rename layers from the ui
+* Allow to shift/move layer from the ui
 * Fix memento states for merge, rename and move of layers